 Rule 3: Be Strong!

 This is a time for you to be strong and firm in your decision of saying no. Say it with confidence and allow yourself to not be pushed into something that does not work for you.
 Some people will know what words might trigger guilt for you and use that as a tactic.
 Don’t give in.
-You have every right to make choices that help you create the kind of life you desire.
+You can say no without feeling guilty!
+You have to do it over and over sometimes till it becomes a habit, just like anything else.
+Know that you have every right to make choices that help you create the kind of life you desire.
 The more you do this, the easier it will become.

 Rule 4: Be Prepared!

 Not everyone is going to like you saying No especially if they’ve been in the habit of getting your help and attention and you have to be prepared for that.
 However, it goes back to this one question that I ask my coaching clients and I’m asking you.
 What do you want your life to look like?
-Grab some paper and answer.
+Grab some paper and answer and reflect on that and remind yourself that is okay to say no without feeling guilty!
 At some point and time, you’re going to have to learn to say no to something or someone and well, this issue that they have with you telling them no is on them, not you.
-Do what works best for you!
+Do what works best for you!<

 Sometimes there will be situations in where you actually need to say yes for one reason or another and maybe at that moment, timing isn’t good.
 Offer an alternative.
 For example, you are asked to bake cupcakes for one of your child’s event.
-Knowing your schedule, you know that there is no way you can do that without being up all night so you compromise and tell them you’ll make cookies instead.
-You’ve just offered an alternative that works for everyone.
+Knowing your schedule, you know that there is no way you can do that without being up all night so you compromise and tell them you’ll supply snack cakes or cookies instead.
+You’ve just offered an alternative that works for everyone and you were able to still say say no without feeling guilty in a round about way.